 One cross–area/national agreement in place for April 2019; 6 cross–area/national programmes developing between 2018-2022 developed between Bridge areas to maximise shared resources and learning, resulting in improved arts and cultural provision for children and young people within a locality.

 Administered by the Bridge and monitored by the Bridge governance group.
 ACE reserves the right to sign off on all partnership investment agreements as required.

-Please ensure your proposal is submitted for consideration by the IVE Board of Trustees to Sarah Mumford via email to email@example.com by the following deadlines:
+Please ensure your proposal is submitted for consideration by the IVE Board of Trustees to Verity Clarke via email to firstname.lastname@example.org by the 15th November 2019.